isiko1/hangout/README.md

 https://github.com/isiko1/sport_light

-The wireframes are in the project directory and depict the project concept which was in motion until it came to a halt as it was becoming difficult to obtain the material and products.
+The wireframes are in a **pdf folder** in the project directory and depict the project concept which was in motion until it came to a halt as it was becoming difficult to obtain the material and products.

 # Features